Skip to content

 screenshots of two thumbnails from videos

 Pro Tip: If your thumbnail is going to act as an image link (in an email, for example) you may want to do some quick photo editing to overlay a play button like in our examples above.
-This will invite people to click through to your video.
+This will let people know they can click through to your video.
 Free content creation tools can make this easy.

 3. Design Your Thumbnail with Added Text